The Joy of JavaScript Absolute Imports

 reliably, because my text editor is going to suggest a relative path that’s not

-necessary valid given my current buffer’s location.
+necessary correct given my current buffer’s location.

 Third, absolute imports scale well.
 A large React component is typically going to have a lot of imports: